Kicksecure/security-misc/README.md

   from all interfaces to prevent IP spoofing.

 - Disable ICMP redirect acceptance and redirect sending messages to prevent man-in-the-middle attacks and minimize information disclosure.
-If ICMP redirect messages are permitted, only do so from approved gateways.

 - Ignore ICMP echo requests to prevent clock fingerprinting and Smurf attacks.